WhatsApp: +12508858802 (After 5 p.m. UK time)

 Exams

-General practitioners from the UK, Ireland, and Australia will need to write the Medical Council of Canada Qualifying Exam, Part 1 (MCCQE1) if they plan to practice in British Columbia and Alberta but the exam is not required in the provinces of Manitoba and Ontario.
-Ask your Canada Medical Careers recruiter about other provinces.
-There is no longer a MCCQE Part 2.
+General practitioners from the UK, Ireland, and Australia will need to write the Medical Council of Canada Qualifying Exam, Part 1 (MCCQE1) if they plan to practice in Alberta but the exam is not required in the provinces of British Columbia, Manitoba, and Ontario.
+(Note: Canada Medical Careers does not place general practitioners in provinces not mentioned above).
+You register for the exam through your PhysiciansApply.ca account.
+There is no longer a MCCQE1 Part 2.

 Canadian graduates and many IMG’s must pass examinations with the College of Family Physicians of Canada.
 International physicians from the UK, Ireland, Australia and the USA, with qualifying family practice credentials, may be eligible for certification if they qualify under CFPC’s Recognized Training and Certification From Outside Canada program.